brunobva/udemy-flask-postgres/README.md

 Next step will be add it to an pipeline and let it work with Continuous Integration and Continuous Deployment.

 # It works just for local but you can use it on Cloud also :)

+#### For any concern, help or new ideas, please let me know!
+Fell free to contact me!